 Too much of anything is never good.
-When you consume too much caffeine, you allow your brain to adapt to it.
+When you consume too much, you allow your brain to adapt to it.

-When a heavy caffeine drinker is asked to go cold turkey (get rid of caffeine for the minor period), they witness withdrawal symptoms.
+When a heavy coffee drinker is asked to go cold turkey (get rid of caffeine for minor periods), they experience withdrawal.

-Unfortunately, heavy drinkers get immune to caffeine, and it soon stops working as a stimulator.
+Unfortunately, heavy drinkers get immune, and it soon stops working as a stimulator; this includes energy drinks.

-So, limit your caffeine to up to 400mg per day to experience the increased Dopamine without the adverse side effects.
+So, limit your intake to up to 400mg per day to experience the increased Dopamine without the adverse side effects.

-Also, drink caffeine in incremental doses of 100mg throughout the day.
-Don’t consume all 400mg of caffeine in one sitting.
+Also, drink it in incremental doses of 100mg throughout the day.
+Don’t consume all 400mg in one sitting.

-Caffeine starts to kick in your central nervous system very quickly.
-Once you consume coffee, expect it to start functioning within an hour or even less.
+The effects of caffeine from your morning cup of coffee start to kick in your central nervous system very quickly.
+Expect it to start functioning within 30 to 45 minutes.

 Sometimes, you might order a large coffee but experience little to no energy.
-Different types of brewed coffee will have various amounts of caffeine.
+The brewing method will determine the amount of caffeine.

-- Espresso is a small beverage but has a caffeine content of 64mg, and it’s only one ounce.
+- Espresso is a small beverage but has a caffeine content of 40mg per one-ounce shot.

-- Drip coffee is a larger beverage and has 100-120mg caffeine.
+- Drip coffee is a larger beverage and has 100-120mg.
 Drip coffees are usually 8oz in volume.

-- Tea has even less caffeine.
-A tea usually has 40-60mg caffeine or even less.
+- Tea has even less.
+A tea usually has 40-60mg or even less.

 - Fermented tea: 10mg

-So, you might think you’re drinking a highly caffeinated beverage but less in reality it may not be enough to wake you up.
+So, you might think you’re drinking a highly caffeinated beverage, but in reality, you’re drinking too little caffeine to have a positive impact.

 A precise amount of caffeine to consume per dose is 100mg to have lasting effects.
-100mg of caffeine stays in your system for 5 hours.
+This is because 100mg stays in your system for 5 hours.

 Your specific genetics

-Genetics always plays an essential role while determining the effect of coffee on your brain and body.
+Genetics always plays an essential role when determining the effect of coffee on your brain and body.